BryanWilhite/Blog/2017-01/First Encounter with scriptcs.md

 ```

 I kept getting an `ArgumentOutOfRangeException` error message that can easily make one think of a simple runtime array index problem.
-But the catch is the error throws during ‘compile’ (or interpretation) time (which suggests to me that Rosyln is having trouble parsing something).
+But the catch is the error throws during initialization/interpretation time (which suggests to me that Rosyln is having trouble parsing something).

 I saw the error go away when I did this: